kirstymcnaught/OptiKeyWiki/Multi-key-selection.md

 2. ![Multi-key selection key locked down](http://juliussweetland.github.io/OptiKey/images/Typing_Hello_MultiKeyCapture_Turning_On_MultiKeyCapture.png)
 3. ![Multi-key selection key locked down](http://juliussweetland.github.io/OptiKey/images/Key_MultiKeySelection_Locked_Down.png)

 **N.B.
-The Multi-key Selection key is tri-state meaning it can be up, down for just one multi-key capture, or locked down for many multi-key captures.
-The key progresses like this:**
+You'll notice that the Multi-key Selection key cycles through 3 states; UP, DOWN, and LOCKED DOWN, before returning to UP, meaning it can be off, on for just one multi-key capture, or permanently on for many multi-key captures.
+The progression as each selection is made looks like this:**

 ![Multi-key selection key up](http://juliussweetland.github.io/OptiKey/images/Key_MultiKeySelection_Up.png) ⇨